🍃 Leaflet Map Library #

 Finally, for this section, create a .env

-your project and paste in the content below (adding your new API key instead of the placeholder):
+file in the root folder of your project and paste in the content below (adding your new API key instead of the placeholder):

 If you are using TypeScript, you might also want to edit src/.env.d.ts